MileHacker Logo

 • Always consider reservations for dinner, especially on weekends.

-• Swiss prices are generally more than in many other European nations countries.
+• Swiss prices are generally higher than in lots of other European nations countries.

 Food Safety & Quality